Sex (book): Release

 In France, Madonna held the record for the highest first-month sales for a book in history, before being surpassed by Thierry Meyssan with L'Effroyable Impasture in 2002.
 In Paris alone, 23,000 copies were sold in the first hour of release.
 Sex sold 7,220 units in Spain within its first two days, and 2,000 copies in the first five-hours in the city of Buenos Aires, Argentina.
-In Italy moved 5,000 copies.
+In Italy, the book moved 5,000 copies.
 By October 24, a spokeswoman for Australian distributors, Octopus Publishing, informed thousands of copies of Sex had been sold in Western Australia.
-Despite the censorship, Sex was able to sell 150,000 units of an edited version of the initial printing in Japan, topping the national best-selling list in its debut.
+Despite the censorship, Sex was able to sell 150,000 units of an edited version of the initial printing in Japan, topping the national best-selling list upon its release.
 According to the Chinese state newspaper, the book sold 5,000 copies in the first-week in the city of Shanghai alone.
 Although the book was censored shortly after its publication, several hundred of copies were sold in the Irish capital.

 Worldwide, the book sold 700,000 units in its first day.
-In summary, Sex went on to sell 1.5 million copies worldwide in matters of days, becoming the fastest-selling coffee table book in history.
+In summary, Sex went on to sell 1.5 million copies worldwide in a matter of days, becoming the fastest-selling coffee table book in history.
 It remains the best-selling coffee table book of all time.
 In 1999, Ed Brown from Fortune called Sex the best-selling illustrated book in history, further comparing that "for most publishers, selling 20,000 copies of a coffee-table book is a minor miracle".

-Reactions and continued interest
+Reactions

 By December 1992, Paul Craig from McClatchy called it the biggest wonder of the year in literature.
 Giselle Benatar described Sex as "the publishing event of the century".
 A day prior its release, Tyra Braden of The Morning Call concluded that the book "might become a collector's item a few years down the road".
 Writing for San Francisco Chronicle in 1999, Joel Selvin noted the prices for the book on the web, ranging from $200 to $500 for sealed copies; ten times the original $50 cover price.
-According to Barry Walters from Rolling Stone, Sex remains one of the most in-demand out-of-print publications of all time.
+According to Barry Walters from Rolling Stone in 2019, Sex remains one of the most in-demand out-of-print publications of all time.
 A long-lasting title at BookFinder.com's lists, Sex featured as the most requested out-of-print publication from 2011 to 2015.
 In their database, AbeBooks recalls: "The most famous out-of-print book of modern times is Madonna's Sex book, which remains in demand but the pop star refuses to republish it".